Rolesville High School

 Rolesville High School is a public high school located in Rolesville, North Carolina, United States.
-The school opened in 2013 after the splitting of the former Wake Forest-Rolesville High School (now Wake Forest High School).
 The school is a part of the Wake County Public School System.

-About
+History

-Rolesville High School is a $73 million, state or the art, 21st century designed school.
+Rolesville High School opened in 2013, after the splitting of the former Wake Forest-Rolesville High School, which is now Wake Forest High School.
+The school is a $73 million, state of the art, 21st century designed school.

 Athletics

-Rolesville is a member of the 8A CAP conference.
-Frank Bianco won Rolesville their first-ever wrestling state championship during the 2023-24 season in the 144 lb. classification.
+Rolesville is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as an 8A school.
+The school is a part of the CAP 8A Conference.

+In 2021, the Rolesville football team won the NCHSAA 4A Eastern Regional championship, finishing as the 4A state runner-ups.

-A ferocious fourth-quarter rally propelled the Rolesville Rams to their first 4A Women’s Basketball State in 2024.
-The Rams outscored the Charlotte Catholic Cougars 28-14 in the fourth quarter to win 65-58.
+A fourth-quarter rally propelled the Rolesville Rams to their first NCHSAA 4A girls' basketball state championship in 2024.
+In the championship game, the Rams outscored the Charlotte Catholic Cougars 28-14 in the fourth quarter, to win 65-58.

-The Rolesville Girls Track & Field team won the 4A NCHSAA State Title in 2024, their first in the history of the program.
+The Rolesville girls track & field team won the NCHSAA 4A state title in 2024, their first in the history of the program.

-In 2024, Joslyn Hamilton was named the Gatorade North Carolina Player of the Year in track & field honoring the top girls track & field athlete in the state.

-Rolesville football team won the Eastern Regional championship, finishing as state runner-ups in 2021.